In Silico Study for Optimizing Intensity and Focality Electrode Configurations for Directional DBS Under Uncertainty Using Metaheuristic L1L1 Method: Materials and Methods

 \subsection{Uncertainty Modeling}

-Uncertainty refers to various physiological and technical factors that directly or indirectly affect the accuracy and reliability of the stimulation, including imprecision in lead placement, patient-specific anatomical variation, and inhomogeneities in tissue conductivity.
-In this study, all sources of uncertainty affecting the optimization problem are modeled as additive perturbations to the lead field.
-While this Gaussian noise model is a simplification, it enables a tractable first-step analysis of robustness.
+Uncertainty refers to various physiological and technical factors that affect the accuracy and reliability of the stimulation, including imprecision in lead placement, patient-specific anatomical variation, and inhomogeneities in tissue conductivity \cite{schmidt2016uncertainty, athawale2019statistical}.
+Potential sources affecting the optimization framework are modeled as additive perturbations to the lead field matrix through Gaussian noise model.
+While this is a simplification, it enables a tractable first-step analysis of robustness.
 We acknowledge that in practice, the true uncertainty arises from a variety of unrelated sources.

-We postulate that the volumetric current density distribution can be optimized for those degrees of freedom indexed by \( i \), where the L2-norm (2-norm) \( \| {\bf \tilde{l}}_i\|_2 \) of the corresponding reduced lead field matrix row remains above the threshold.
-This row, denoted as \( {\bf l}_i \), is first reduced (as described in Appendix~\ref{sec:Appendix}) and then zero-averaged, taking the form
+We postulate that the volumetric current density distribution can be optimized for DOFs indexed by \( i \) whose corresponding reduced lead field row \( {\bf \tilde{l}}_i \) has an L2-norm above a threshold.
+This row is first reduced and zero-averaged, taking the form

-where \( \overline{L}_{i} = K^{-1} \sum_{j=1}^{K} L_{i,j} \) represents the mean of the row entries.
-The threshold for optimization is determined by a peak signal-to-noise ratio (PSNR) constraint, ensuring that only degrees of freedom with a sufficiently strong contribution to the lead field are considered in the optimization process.
-We define the feasible set of degrees of freedom as
+where \( \overline{L}_{i} = K^{-1} \sum_{j=1}^{K} L_{i,j} \) is the mean of the row entries.
+The threshold is determined via a peak signal-to-noise ratio (PSNR) constraint, ensuring that only DOFs contributing significantly to the lead field are included in the optimization.
+The feasible set of DOFs is defined as

-where \( \max_{k} \| {\bf \tilde{l}}_k \|_2 \) is the maximum L2-norm of the zero-averaged lead field rows.
-The parameter \( \delta \) sets a relative threshold, filtering out degrees of freedom whose contributions are too weak to be considered meaningful.
-If \( \delta \) is chosen to represent {\em neural activation threshold}, then \( \mathcal{V}_\delta \) serves as an approximation of the maximum VTA (Fig.~\ref{fig:eps_effect_graphs}).
+where \( \max_{k} \| {\bf \tilde{l}}_k \|_2 \) is the largest L2-norm among all the zero-averaged rows in the lead field rows.
+The parameter \( \delta \) sets a relative threshold, filtering out DOFs whose contributions are too weak to be meaningful.
+When \( \delta \) is interpreted as the {\em activation threshold}, \( \mathcal{V}_\delta \) approximates the maximum VTA (Fig.~\ref{fig:eps_effect_graphs}).

-Since lead field attenuation and uncertainty impose fundamental limits on stimulation accuracy, the PSNR constraint defines the theoretical limit of the optimization performance.
-If the target stimulation site corresponds to the \( \ell \)-th index, then the maximum achievable dynamic range \( \varepsilon^{-1} \) between the current density at the target site and its surroundings is approximately
+Because lead field attenuation and uncertainty impose limits on stimulation accuracy, the PSNR constraint effectively defines the theoretical performance limit of the optimization.
+If the target site corresponds to index \( \ell \), the maximum achievable dynamic range \( \varepsilon^{-1} \) between the current density at the target and surrounding regions is approximately